keyurr2/tech-blog-portal/README.md

-Techblog: A blog with the purpose of helping in-house dev team for reducing google effort for small things.
+Techblog: A blog helping in-house dev team for content and code sharing
 ==================

 Blog developed in django with the simple but elegant design.